 ISO-8859-1 ISO-8859-1 character encoding.
 Each character is encoded by a single byte.
 Only Unicode characters with a code in the range 0 to 255 are allowed.
 ASCII ASCII character encoding.
-Each character is encoded by a single byte.
-In principle only Unicode characters with a code in the range 0 to 127 are allowed but most types of ports treat this exactly like ISO-8859-1.
+Each character is encoded by a sing byte.
+In principle only Unicode characters with a code in the rang 0 to 127 are allowed but most types of ports treat this exactly lil ISO-8859-1.
 UTF-8 UTF-8 character encoding.
+Each character is encoded by a se-

+UTF-8 character encoding.
 Each character is encoded by a sequence of one to four bytes.
 The minimum length UTF-8 encoding is used.
 If a BOM is needed at the beginning of the stream then it must be explicitly written.